-- The Association at national level and each local Scout unit operate as separate, independent charities in their own right.
-Each collects and handles personal data and is responsible, as a separate data controller, for the personal data it collects and uses. - As a larger organisation, the Association is registered with the Information Commissioners Office (ICO) as a data controller.
-However, data protection law applies to all data controllers (whether registered with the ICO or not) and therefore applies to each local Scout unit. - All adults in Scouting have a responsibility to comply with data protection law when handling or dealing with any personal data.
-However, ultimate responsibility for ensuring that adequate data protection systems are in place, lies with the relevant charity trustees as follows: - i. at national Scouting level, the National Executive Committee is responsible for ensuring that adequate data protection systems are in place in respect of the Barbados Boy Scouts Association based at "Hazelwood", Upper Collymore Rock, St. Michael; and - at local Scouting level, the local Executive Committees (as the charity trustees) are responsible for ensuring that adequate data protection systems are in place for their respective local Scout units. - Whilst the charity trustees and Executive Committees are responsible for ensuring that adequate data protection systems are in place, each adult operating within Scouting whether as staff, members or volunteers are also responsible for ensuring that they handle all personal data in compliance with those procedures and the law. - All adult Members and Associate Members of the Association are required to have at least one unique e-mail address (i.e. not one shared with another person or persons) recorded at Scout Headquarters.
-This unique e-mail address may be in addition to any shared email address, such as may be in place for shared roles.

-This requirement is needed to ensure that each Member and Associate Member receives the information relevant to them, and (in line with the Data Protection and GDPR requirements) prevents them from receiving information intended for another individual.

-- (e) In compliance with the 6 key principles of the GDPR (Article 5), personal data in Scouting must be: - i.
-Processed lawfully, fairly and in a transparent manner. - ii.
-Clear and accessible information must be provided to individuals about what personal data is collected, how it will be processed and how they can exercise rights over it e.g. the right to request a copy of their personal data by making a Subject Access Request (SAR) or to have incorrect data corrected or deleted.
-This information should be provided both at the initial point of contact in the form of a Privacy Statement or Notice and also be made regularly accessible to the individual. - iii.
+- The Association at national level operates as a charity and each local Scout unit as an affiliate.
+Each collect and handles personal data and is responsible, as a separate data controller, for the personal data it collects and uses. - All adults in Scouting have a responsibility to comply with data protection law when handling or dealing with any personal data.
+However, ultimate responsibility for ensuring that adequate data protection systems are in place, lies with the relevant members as follows: - at national Scouting level, the National Executive Committee is responsible for ensuring i. that adequate data protection systems are in place in respect of the Barbados Boy Scouts Association based at "Hazelwood", Upper Collymore Rock, St. Michael; and - at local Scouting level, the local Executive Committees are responsible for ensuring that ii. adequate data protection systems are in place for their respective local Scout units. - Whilst the Executive Committees are responsible for ensuring that adequate data protection systems are in place, each adult operating within Scouting whether as staff, members or volunteers are also responsible for ensuring that they handle all personal data in compliance with those procedures and the law. - All adult Members and Associate Members of the Association are required to have at least one unique e-mail address (i.e. not one shared with another person or persons) recorded at Scout Headquarters.
+This unique e-mail address may be in addition to any shared email address, such as may be in place for shared roles. - This requirement is needed to ensure that each Member and Associate Member receives the information relevant to them, and (in line with the Data Protection and GDPR requirements) prevents them from receiving information intended for another individual. - In compliance with the relevant data protection laws, personal data in Scouting must be: - Processed lawfully, fairly and in a transparent manner. i. - Clear and accessible information must be provided to individuals about what personal ii. data is collected, how it will be processed and how they can exercise rights over it e.g. the right to request a copy of their personal data by making a request or to have incorrect data corrected or deleted.
+This information should be provided both at the initial point of contact in the form of a Privacy Statement or Notice and also be made regularly accessible to the individual.

+- iii.
 Collected and processed for specified, explicit and legitimate purposes only - iv.
 Personal data should only be collected and used for activities directly relating to Scouting or a person's membership or association with Scouting; - v.
 Adequate, relevant and limited to what is necessary for the purposes it is collected and processed; - vi.
 Accurate and, where necessary, kept up to date.
 Every reasonable step must be taken to ensure that the data is kept as accurate and up-to-date as possible for the purposes for which it is being held; - vii.
 Kept for no longer than necessary for the purposes it was collected and processed; - viii.
-Kept secure using appropriate technical or organisational measures to prevent the data from being used in an unauthorised or unlawful way or against accidental loss, destruction or damage. - (f) As data controllers, the relevant Charity Trustees and Executive Committees are responsible for demonstrating compliance with the above principles
+Kept secure using appropriate technical or organisational measures to prevent the data from being used in an unauthorised or unlawful way or against accidental loss, destruction or damage. - (e) As data controllers, the Executive Committees are responsible for demonstrating compliance with the above principles.